pydio/pydio-doc-admin-guide/2_running_cells_in_production/4_ssl.md

-Cells embeded web server provides multiple ways for enabling TLS support.
-This is highly recommanded to make sure all communications are encrypted between the client applications and the server (HTTPS).
+Cells embedded web server provides multiple ways for enabling TLS support.
+This is highly recommended to make sure all communications are encrypted between the client applications and the server (HTTPS).

 TLS configuration can be performed at installation time, and you can easily change it later by using the `cells config proxy tls` command.